Christianity in Houston

-Christianity is the most prevalently practiced religion in the city of Houston, Texas.
-In 2012 Kate Shellnutt of the Houston Chronicle described Houston as a "heavily Christian city".
-Multiple Christian denominations originating from various countries are practiced in the city.
+Christianity is the most widely practiced religion in the city of Houston, Texas.
+In 2012, Kate Shellnutt of the Houston Chronicle described Houston as a "heavily Christian city".
+Multiple Christian denominations originating from various countries are practiced in the city; among its Christian population, the majority are either Catholic, Baptist, or non/interdenominational.

 Lakewood Church in Houston is the largest church in the United States.
-In 2010 it had 44,800 weekly attendees, while in 2000 it had 11,000 weekly attendees.
+In 2010, it had 44,800 weekly attendees, while in 2000, it had 11,000 weekly attendees.
 In September 2010, Outreach Magazine published a list of the 100 largest Christian churches in the United States, and inside the list were the following Houston-area churches: Lakewood, Second Baptist Church Houston, Woodlands Church, Church Without Walls and First Baptist Church.
 According to the list, Houston and Dallas were tied as the second most popular city for megachurches.

 Catholicism

-Roman Catholicism
+Roman Catholics

 The city's Roman Catholic diocese is the Roman Catholic Archdiocese of Galveston-Houston.
 The chancery of the archdiocese is located in Downtown Houston.
 The archdiocese's original cathedral church is St. Mary Cathedral Basilica in Galveston with a co-cathedral, the Co-Cathedral of the Sacred Heart, located in Downtown Houston.